junxit/us-congress-bills-116/bill.md

     >   - **(A)** restrict a person’s access to money, assets, credit, or financial information;
     >   - **(B)** unfairly use a person’s personal economic resources, including money, assets, and credit, for one’s own advantage; or
     >   - **(C)** exert undue influence over a person’s financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty.
     > - **(15)** *Elder abuse* The term elder abuse has the meaning given that term in section 2 of the Elder Abuse Prevention and Prosecution Act.
-The terms abuse, elder, and exploitation have the meanings given those terms in section 2011 of the Social Security Act (42 U.S.C.
+The terms ‘abuse,’ ‘elder,’ and ‘exploitation’ have the meanings given those terms in section 2011 of the Social Security Act (42 U.S.C.
 1397j).
     > - **(16)** *Forced marriage* The term forced marriage means a marriage to which one or both parties do not or cannot consent, and in which one or more elements of force, fraud, or coercion is present.
 Forced marriage can be both a cause and a consequence of domestic violence, dating violence, sexual assault or stalking.
     > - **(17)** *Homeless* The term homeless has the meaning given such term in section 41403(6).